ItalyPaleAle/WithBlueInk/content/posts/2020-06-24-docker-and-docker-compose-on-raspberry-pi-os/index.md

 ### 32-bit vs 64-bit

-The 32-bit edition of Raspberry Pi OS will run on every board, including **Raspberry 2**.
+The 32-bit edition of Raspberry Pi OS will run on every board, including **Raspberry Pi 2**.

-If you have a **Raspberry Pi 3 or 4**, you have the opportunity to pick the 64-bit variant too.
+If you have a **Raspberry Pi 3, 4, or 400**, as well as the Raspberry Pi Zero 2, you have the opportunity to pick the 64-bit variant too.
 Using a 64-bit operating system will give you better performance and it's required to take advantage of the full amount of memory of the 8GB Raspberry Pi 4 board.

 The variant you pick will affect the Docker images you'll be able to run.
 We'll look into that below.